Home Inspection Tips – Inspect your Weatherstripping

 The only disadvantage of frost brake thresholds is that they are fairly difficult to install.
 Homeowners will also have to replace their threshold which may be more than you wish to tackle.

-Although this task can be done by a professional, many homeowners will have no difficult taking on this home maintenance project.
-The good news is it is usually a fairly simple task.
+Although this task can be done by a professional, many homeowners will have no difficulty taking on this home maintenance project.
+The good news is it is usually a fairly straightforward and quick undertaking.
 In order to get started, first decide on the material to use.
-Review what materials can be used for the particular area and choose based on durability, price, or ease of installation.
+Review availability of those resources and choose based on durability, price, or ease of installation.

 After deciding on the material, determine how much weatherstripping you will need.
 Measure the perimeters of all windows and doors that need to be weatherstripped.
 Add 5-10% to accommodate any waste.